GUI-Shift: Enhancing VLM-Based GUI Agents through Self-supervised Reinforcement Learning: Methodology

-\sys is a one-stage RL training framework designed to fine-tune GUI-specific VLMs using self-supervised UI Transition task.
-This section first presents GRPO and the reward design employed in \sys, and then introduces the \(k\)-step UI Transition task along with its underlying rationales.
+\sys is a self-supervised RL framework designed to enhance VLM-based GUI agents through the \(K\)-step GUI Transition task.
+In this section, we first describe GRPO, the underlying training algorithm in \sys.
+We then detail the reward design tailored to GUI action modeling, and present the complete \sys framework along with its rationale and advantages.